 Burgess Falls State Natural Area, 4000 Burgess Falls Drive, Sparta, TN 38583-6661 (931) 432-5312; Division of Natural Areas, William R. Snodgrass Tennessee Tower, 312 Rosa L. Parks Avenue, 2nd Floor, Nashville, TN 37243, phone (615) 532-0431.

-Public access is provided, hiking trails and picnic areas are available.
+Open to the Public - Full Access.
+Hiking trails and picnic areas are available.
 Burgess Falls is operated by Tennessee State Parks.
 The park is open daily from 8:00 a.m. central until 30 minutes before sunset.

 It is located approximately 12 miles southwest of Cookeville on Highway 135 near the White County line.

 Details & Map